rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Coursework** (15): Math 121, Physics 230\*, EE 364A\*, CS 255, ENGLISH 146A

-After realizing health the past Fall/Spring was worse, I tried to take a lighter courseload.
+After realizing health the past Fall/Spring was worse, I tried to take a lighter course load.
 This proved to be a great decision, and I enjoyed spending the free time socializing with my roommate and other friends.
 At this point, I also took some of that free time and joined my first club, Christian Intervarsity, where I met a lot of phenomenal people and friends I've still kept in touch with.
 Coincidentally, the courses I took ended up being very high quality, with Physics 230 being my favorite individual course at Stanford, and EE 364A being one of the most useful applied courses taken.

 **Highlights**:
 - Phenomenal teachers and interesting coursework
 - Backgammon, poker, fun reading, and board games with my social communities
 - Roommate and I secured quant internships in London together at the same firm (purposefully!).
-I am a sheeple, and only pursued quant since some smarter friends of mine were doing it
+"Ryan is a sheeple", and I really only pursued quant since some smarter friends of mine were doing it and I wanted to be cool like them

 **Mistakes**:
 - Not a significant amount of physical activity/grass touching